The Body Farm: How 3 obscure acres became a world-class research center for the science of death

 Editor's Note: WBIR is reporting this week on the evolution of the University of Tennessee's Body Farm.
 This is the first installment.

-It all started because Bill Bass needed a place to keep the corpses.
+It all started because Dr. Bill Bass needed a place to keep the corpses.

 Police and medical examiners across Tennessee in 1971 started calling on the forensic anthropologist to help them figure out how long some people had been dead.
 The genial Bass would happily take a look at a body.
 But he had no place to put it.